The easiest way to write about the Shalva Band is the worst one.

 Individual members helped keep the group from turning into abstraction

 The band-members page on Shalva's site is one of the most valuable sources because it restores personality.
 Dina Samteh learned Hebrew through singing after immigrating from India.
 Yair Pomburg works, serves customers in a cafe, and performs percussion.
-Yosef Ovadia moved from singing to drumming and built real mastery.
+Yosef Ovadia moved from singing to drumming and built serious mastery.
 Shai Ben Shushan, the director, frames the band's growth partly through his own rehabilitation after a severe injury.

 Those details matter because they keep the band from becoming a single symbolic object.